-The retention storage gallery shown on Figure 4-6b, Proposed Park Detention Basin, is designed to provide an approximately 129,100-cubic foot (cf) storage facility to help clean and detain on-site stormwater runoff.
-The retention gallery's underground storage gallery will consist of approximately 3,500 linear feet of 60-inch diameter perforated pipe surrounded by a gravel bed for an underground storage volume of approximately 97,600-cf. This retention storage gallery will be approximately 24 inches below ground and will promote water quality treatment through infiltration.
+The proposed 63,500-cubic foot-The retention storage gallery shown on Figure 4-6b, Park Detention Basin is designed to provide an approximately 129,100-cubic foot (cf) storage facility to help clean and detain on-site stormwater runoff.
+The retention gallery's underground storage gallery will consist of approximately 2,400-3,500 linear feet of 60-inch diameter perforated pipe surrounded by a gravel bed for an underground storage volume of approximately 97,600-cf, and will be consistent with the Cities Low Impact Development (LID) Plan requirements found within Section 15.58.080, LID plan requirement, of the SMMC.-This retention storage gallery will be approximately 24 inches below ground and will clean on site runoff by promoting promote water quality treatment through infiltration.
 Additionally, a 1-foot deep above ground storage area will provide an additional approximately 31,490-cf of above ground storage for a total retention volume of approximately 129,100-cf in the park's retention system.
 Based on the proposed volume for the park's retention system, the storage gallery's capacity exceeds the required retention volume needed to retain and treat the 50-year retention volume for the Crestvale Drainage Area.